Oneirocom/Magick/packages/cloud/agent/README.md

-# cloud-agent
+# cloud-cloud-agent

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build cloud-agent` to build the library.
+Run `nx build cloud-cloud-agent` to build the library.